fluxer/bfp/help/building_livecd.md

 After you are fine with the changes you've made build an ISO image:
     sudo ./build.sh custom -d -b

-The final ISO image you can find in the main LSDB directory.
+The final ISO image you can find in the main builder directory.

 ### Remastering